FGA-DIKU/EHR/corebehrt/main/README.md

 ### Out-of-Time Evaluation with Absolute Index Dates

 1. **Fixed Reference Date & Censoring:**
    All patients are assigned an absolute index date (e.g., January 1, 2020).
-This date serves as the reference for training, though it isn’t necessarily the last available date since we may censor outcomes relative to it (using the `n_hours_censoring` parameter, however for absolute index dates it makes most sense to set `n_hours_censoring` to 0).
+This date serves as the reference for training, though it isn't necessarily the last available date since we may censor outcomes relative to it (using the `n_hours_censoring` parameter, however for absolute index dates it makes most sense to set `n_hours_censoring` to 0).

 2. **Cohort Splitting After Index Date Creation:**
    Once index dates are computed (and any censoring logic is in place), the cohort is split into training/validation and test sets.
 This ensures the split reflects the final, fully defined cohort.